Skip to Main Content

 A Stable, Repurposed

 Converted agricultural and industrial structures have become a recognisable format in Nordic fine dining over the past decade.
-The reasoning is partly aesthetic , raw materials and honest construction details read as authenticity in a category that prizes sincerity , and partly practical.
+The reasoning is partly aesthetic, raw materials and honest construction details read as authenticity in a category that prizes sincerity, and partly practical.
 Heritage buildings in central Oslo carry planning protections that limit how aggressively they can be altered, which forces a dialogue between the kitchen's ambitions and the envelope it inhabits.
 At Stallen, that dialogue produces a dining room where the architecture does work that soft furnishings and mood lighting would otherwise have to do alone.

 Where It Sits in Oslo's Michelin Tier

 Oslo's Michelin-starred restaurants have split into two recognisable price tiers over recent years.
-The upper bracket, represented by Maaemo (New Nordic, Modern Cuisine) and Kontrast (New Nordic, Scandinavian), operates at €€€€ and prices against a peer set that includes the Nordic region's most ambitious tasting-menu counters.
+The upper bracket, represented by Maaemo (New Nordic, Modern Cuisine) and Kontrast (New Nordic, Scandinavian), operates at €€€€ and prices against a comparable set that includes the Nordic region's most ambitious tasting-menu counters.
 Stallen holds its Michelin star at €€€, a tier that demands technical consistency without the expense architecture of its upper-bracket neighbours.
-Retaining that star across 2024 and 2025 under Chef Ivan Yuen signals that the kitchen is not operating on a debut wave of goodwill , the credential has been renewed, which in Michelin's inspection logic means the standard is repeatable.
+Retaining that star across 2024 and 2025 under Chef Ivan Yuen signals that the kitchen is not operating on a debut wave of goodwill, the credential has been renewed, which in Michelin's inspection logic means the standard is repeatable.

 Norwegian Cuisine at the €€€ Register

 For comparison, the Norwegian fine-dining conversation extends well beyond Oslo.
 RE-NAA in Stavanger and FAGN in Trondheim represent the country's Michelin-starred ambition outside the capital, while Under in Lindesnes and Iris in Rosendal demonstrate how aggressively Norwegian fine dining has moved into non-urban settings.
-Stallen's position in central Oslo , in a converted stable in a residential neighbourhood rather than a harbour development or hotel lobby , gives it a character that the newer purpose-built venues do not replicate.
+Stallen's position in central Oslo, in a converted stable in a residential neighbourhood rather than a harbour development or hotel lobby, gives it a character that the newer purpose-built venues do not replicate.

 The Majorstuen Address

 Underhaugsveien 28 places Stallen in the western residential band of Oslo, close to Frognerparken and the Majorstuen transport hub.
-The area is not a restaurant district in the conventional sense , it lacks the density of Grünerløkka or the harbour-facing concentration of Aker Brygge , which means Stallen functions as a destination rather than a neighbourhood drop-in.
+The area is not a restaurant district in the conventional sense, it lacks the density of Grünerløkka or the harbour-facing concentration of Aker Brygge, which means Stallen functions as a destination rather than a neighbourhood drop-in.
 That distinction matters for planning: you come here specifically, not incidentally.
 The closest comparison in dining terms might be Cru, another Oslo address that operates outside the obvious cluster zones and depends on its own reputation rather than footfall from neighbouring venues.

 The stallbygning structure itself is set back from the street in a way that reinforces the destination quality.
 You are not stumbling across this.
-The building's original function , service, not commerce , means its street presence was never designed for visibility, and that modesty carries into the current incarnation.
+The building's original function, service, not commerce, means its street presence was never designed for visibility, and that modesty carries into the current incarnation.
 Arriving here feels more deliberate than arriving at a restaurant on a busy dining strip, which suits the register of the food.

 Planning a Visit